Ukdav/GITPROJECT2/README.md

 example:
 'console.log ('welcome to darey.io')'

-As mentioned, these are the most commonly used markdown syntax elements.
+As mentioned, these are the most commonly used markdown syntax elements. kindly visit the link to learn more www.markdown.com